astamm/fdacluster/README.md

 # fdakmapp
 The fdakmapp package provides the kmap function that jointly performs clustering and alignment of a functional dataset (multidimensional or unidimensional).
-The centers can be computed by mean and medoid center methods.
+The centers can be computed by mean or medoid center methods.
-Many options are available and also the parallal version.
+The parallel version is available.

 ## Getting Started
-The package can be cloned or downloaded directly from github.
+The source code can be cloned or downloaded directly from github.
 An R studio project file is provided to open the project in RStudio.

 ### Prerequisites

-The package is linked against OpenMP, the BLAS and LAPACK libraries, to use RcppArmadillo, in Makevars.
+The package is linked against OpenMP, the BLAS and LAPACK libraries in Makevars.

 To install the package locally the packages Rcpp and RcppArmadillo needs to be installed.
 Using install_github() will install the dependencies (Rcpp and RcppArmadillo) automatically.